 The 'Nothing Compares 2 U' singer died on July 26 at the age of 56.

-"It is with great sadness that we announce the passing of our beloved Sinéad," her family confirmed in a statement to RTE.
+"It is with great sadness that we announce the passing of our beloved Sinéad," the family confirmed in a statement to RTE.
 "Her family and friends are devastated and have requested privacy at this very difficult time."